0dan0/qr/docs/control/imutrigger/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<input type="checkbox" id="repeat" name="repeat" checked>
 <label for="repeat">Repeat IMU triggered capture.</label><br>

 Note: you will have to manually set the mode in which you capture.
-The detector works in video, TimeWarp and Timelapse Video modes, and can be combined with the Hindsight feature on HERO9.
+The detector can be combined with the Hindsight feature on HERO9.

 <center>
 <div id="qrcode"></div>